 Allies and Enemies

 The Texis Cartel is noted for using bribery and corruption instead of the extreme violence often associated with Central American criminal groups.
 Salazar himself reportedly encourages members to rely on law enforcement for protection instead of carrying arms.
-Salazar Umaña reportedly enjoys the support of numerous politicians, including Juan Umaña Samayoa, the mayor of Metapán, and Óscar Ortiz, the current vice president.
+Salazar Umaña reportedly has ties with and enjoys the support of numerous politicians, including Juan Umaña Samayoa, the mayor of Metapán, and Óscar Ortiz, the current vice president.

-With high placed political connections, including a former business partner who is the country's Vice President, and a veneer of legitimacy, Salazar Umaña has generally avoided public scrutiny and dodged legal convictions.
+With high placed political connections, including a former business partner who is the country’s vice president, and a veneer of legitimacy, Salazar Umaña has generally avoided public scrutiny and dodged legal convictions.
 Thus, the likely outcome of his prosecution on the money laundering charges against him were dropped on what appeared to be a legal technicality.